TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - Allow Algo Trading must be checked for the expert to place trades.

 ### ORDER PLACEMENT SETTINGS
+- UseStandardRisk: Use standard Risk mode (user defined MaxRisk / Risk)
-- MaxRisk: Maximum percentage of risk across the symbol, once this level is hit no more orders will be placed.
+- MaxRisk (Standard Mode): Maximum percentage of risk across the symbol, once this level is hit no more orders will be placed.
-- Risk: The % of the account that is being risked every time "Open Trade" is clicked.
+- Risk(Standard Mode): The % of the account that is being risked every time "Open Trade" is clicked.
 - InitialOrdersToPlace: This is the number of orders placed when there are 0 orders on the current symbol.
 Risk will be divided amongst the orders.
 If another position is open on the symbol, then only 1 order will be placed.
+- MarginBufferPercent: The percent of buffer in margin that will not be used for placing orders.
+- AdditionalRiskRatio: The multiplier to risk when adding additional lots when  SL Break Even is detected.
+- UseDynamicRisk: Use Dynamic Risk Mode.
+In Dynamic Risk Mode, Risk = (Balance - MinimumAccountBalance) / LossesToMinBalance.
+- MinAccountBalance: The Minimum account balance used to calculate Dynamic Risk.
+- LossesToMinBalance: The Number of losses required to reach the MinAccountBalance.

 ### ACCOUNT PROTECTION SETTINGS